trimble-oss/modus-wc-2.0/CONTRIBUTING.md

 Refer to our [response design](./docs/responsive-design.md) doc on how to create components with responsive designs.

 We use JSDoc comments for each component to auto-generate documentation for Storybook.
 Ensure that you add appropriate JSDoc comments to your component's properties, methods, and events.
+Documentation is generated upon running `npm run build` or `npm start`.

 ## Style Guide